gbraekmans/enshure/doc/user/arguments.rst

 - ``made_change``: Returns 0, true, if the last enshure invocation made a change.
 Returns 1 if everything was OK, 2 if we couldn't determine wether a change had been made (the log file is empty for example).
+- ``summary``: Prints a summary of the changes on the system.
+You can, optionally add a task to filter the results.

 Execution mode
 --------------